steemit/smt-whitepaper/smt-manual/manual.md

 #### DELTA

-In this ITO we have one million DELTA tokens created for the founder, and none for contributors.
+In this ICO we have one million DELTA tokens created for the founder, and none for contributors.
 A modest contribution of 0.1 STEEM can be made by any user (including the founder themselves) to trigger the